atrull/terraform-overbuilt-getmyip/README.md

 This module polls a series of fairly well known but occasionally unreliable 'what is my ip' services.
 It then produces the most common response that is a valid ipv4 or ipv6 address (both outputs are separately provided).

-We support two providers - `curl` and `http`. `curl` is the default provider because it has better failure handling whereas `http` provider will fail a plan/apply if the endpoint doesn't respond.
+We support two providers - `curl2` and `http`. `curl2` is the default provider because it has better failure handling whereas `http` provider will fail a plan/apply if the endpoint doesn't respond.

 ## Limitations

-Neither the `curl` nor `http` providers are perfect.
-The `curl` provider is slightly more reliable than the `http` provider, but `curl` is missing a timeout option (for now).
+Neither the `curl2` nor `http` providers are perfect.
+The `curl2` provider is slightly more reliable than the `http` provider.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements